vinhnguyen2762/TTTN-BE/README.md

-This project using Spring boot to build FE
+This project using Spring boot to build BE